 Sections 3 and 4 of this bill provide for the creation and maintenance of a statewide low-income housing database.
-Section 5 of this bill requires that owners of residential rental units that are receiving or have received government money for those housing units must annually report which of those units are available and suitable for persons with disabilities.
+Sections 2.3 and 4 of this bill recognize the existence of the Nevada Housing Registry and provide for its maintenance.
+Section 5 of this bill requires that owners of residential rental units that are